 It’s no secret that tarpon is one of the most sought after gamefish on the planet.
 This is probably due to their shear strength, their size – an adult tarpon can reach upwards of 200 pounds! – a reel-wrenching fight that could take you to your backing multiple times, and the reward that comes from actually bringing one of these beautiful prehistoric creatures to hand.
 Tarpon is the ultimate fish for the saltwater fly fisherman.
 However, what many anglers fail to realize is that tarpon comes in two varieties: juvenile or babies, and then the big migratory tarpon that rightly takes the title of ‘trophy.’
 No matter the size or age of tarpon, the fish still delivers everything that an angler would ever want.

-Juvenile tarpon is often underrated and under-appreciated fish.
+These fish are often underrated and under-appreciated fish.
 When it comes to tarpon fishing most anglers have in their mind the large trophy-sized migratory tarpon.
 As if somehow catching a small (and when we say small, we’re still talking in the five to 20-pound range), juvenile tarpon is just not fun enough to warrant a trip.
 But we beg to differ.

-What is juvenile tarpon?
+What is a juvenile tarpon?

-Juvenile tarpon is exactly that.
+Juvenile tarpon are exactly that.
 They’re the children, the ‘small’ fry that hang out in the nurseries not quite big enough to take on the dangers of the open ocean.
 The time it takes for them to reach maturity and size to start finding food in the deeper waters is usually between 6 months to as much as two years.

-Where does juvenile tarpon live?
+Where does a juvenile tarpon live?

 During this time frame they’ll be mostly patrolling back lagoons, creeks, flats, and anywhere that offers some protection such as mangroves.
-During this time when where tarpon are emerging into their adolescence, they’ll be eating on a variety of different foods.
+During this time when where tarpon are emerging into their adolescence, they’ll be eating a variety of different foods.

-What does juvenile tarpon eat?
+What does a juvenile tarpon eat?

 While tarpon is still young they will mainly prey on anything from insects to small fish and even small crabs and shrimp.
 Fishing large grasshoppers to juvenile tarpon in Mexico’s mangroves should be on the list of must-do endeavors in fly fishing.
 Since tarpon has, almost, nonexistent teeth they will literally inhale their prey whole.